pypa/packaging.python.org/source/overview.rst

 integrate with the software ecosystem, in particular libraries written in C, C++, Fortran, Rust, and other languages.

-(TODO: This is why wheels exist, etc.)
+Not all developers have the right tools or experiences to build these components written in these compiled languages, so Python created the :term:`wheel`, a package format designed to ship libraries with compiled artifacts.
+In fact, Python's package installer, ``pip``, always prefers wheels because installation is always faster.

 Binary distributions are best when they come with source distributions to match.
-This way, even if you don't upload pre-built versions of your code for every operating system, users of other platforms can still build it for themselves.
-Python and PyPI make it easy to upload both.
+Even if you don't upload wheels of your code for every operating system, by uploading the sdist, you're enabling users of other platforms to still build it for themselves.

+Python and PyPI make it easy to upload both wheels and sdists together.
+Just follow the :doc:`tutorials/packaging-projects` tutorial.

 .. figure:: assets/py_pkg_tools_and_libs.png
    :width: 80%